UniversityRescueSquad/DroneSearchAndRescue/README.md

     --device cpu
   ```

-  Adjust the parameters according to the location of the model and the input and output dirs.
+  Adjust the parameters according to the location of the model and the input and output dirs

 # License